• 10.00am - 5.30pm

 After several reverses, the British mobilised their superior resources and sent more men to South Africa.
 These included troops from across the Empire, especially from Canada and Australia.
 Eventually, over 400,000 soldiers were involved.

 At home, the population volunteered in great numbers to serve in South Africa.
 The war was the first campaign in which British people from all sectors of society took up arms, with many joining newly raised formations like the Imperial Yeomanry.
-It was a forerunner of the patriotic fervour that inspired volunteers during the First World War (1914-18).
+This was a precursor to the patriotic fervour that inspired volunteers during the First World War (1914-18).

 An Australian scout in South Africa, 1901